REPORTS

 PWHR 2022-2023 Impact Report

-The PWHR 2022-2023 Impact Report shares collective national initiatives since PWHR’s launched in March 2022 until December 2023.
+The PWHR 2022-2023 Impact Report shares collective national initiatives since PWHR’s launch in March 2022 until December 2023.
 Highlights include convening 14 women’s health research events that engaged more than 1200 trainees, researchers, policymakers, healthcare providers and other strategic partners.
-Participants joined from across Canada and around the world.

 Partnered Women’s Health Research For Knowledge Mobilization: PWHR Knowledge Summary + Knowledge Mobilization Tool (2023)